ViniciusKos/forecast_sales/README.md

 Some of them might not be tested in advance for lack of information in this DataSet.
 Thus it can be tested in the next CRISP-DM circle.

-Below are the summary of three tested hypoteses.
+**Below are the summary of three top insights achivied through the tested hypoteses.**
 1. Stores with larger assortments should sell more -- TRUE

 ![image](https://user-images.githubusercontent.com/73034020/180753446-e35fd0a4-9b15-44c5-80f7-3104ccbe1079.png)